 Box Hill Institute is a leading Victorian vocational and higher education provider known for their collaborative and creative approach to education in Australia and overseas.
-It offers a wide variety of courses from apprenticeships to degrees, short courses to diplomas in a range of delivery modes including full time, part time and off-campus.
+It offers a wide variety including full time, part time and off-campus.
 The Institute services 64,770 students of which 6080 are international offshore students.